Free Materials For Teachers

 Anti-Phishing Phil

-Now someone is doing something about it, developing training systems to teach web users to avoid these nasty but clever traps.
-Anti-Phishing Phil is an interactive game that teaches users how to identify phishing URLs, where to look for cues in web browsers, and how to use search engines to find legitimate sites.
-It is the work of members of the CMU Usable Privacy and Security Laboratory (CUPS) at Carnegie Mellon University.
+Someone decided to do something about it, developing training systems to teach web users to avoid these nasty but clever traps.
+The result was Anti-Phishing Phil, an interactive game to teach users how to identify phishing URLs, where to look for cues in web browsers, and how to use search engines to find legitimate sites.
+It was the work of members of the CMU Usable Privacy and Security Laboratory (CUPS) at Carnegie Mellon University.

 Their studies found that user education can help prevent people from falling for phishing attacks.
-Unlike the usual training manuals, which people find so tedious to read, learning how to avoid fake sites by playing this game is entertaining, and the tips are illustrated simply and in a way you can easily remember.
+Unlike the usual training manuals, which people find so tedious to read, learning how to avoid fake sites by playing this game was entertaining, and the tips were illustrated simply and in a way you could easily remember.

 Play Anti-Phishing Phil Game Free Online

-While there is a commercial version, you can play a research prototype version of Anti-Phishing Phil online for free.
-Click the link at the bottom of the page to try it out.
+While there is a more extensive commercial version, you can still play several rounds of the original Anti-Phishing Phil game online for free.
+Click the first link at the bottom of the page to try it out.
 I promise you’ll learn how to avoid most phishing sites in 10 minutes and have fun doing so!

 More Information and Free Downloads